boots-edu/textbook/source/text/6-polymorphism/polymorphism.md

     return new Drawable(this.color);
   }
   draw(page:Page): void {
-    //Do nothing, I don’t know how
+    //Do nothing, I don't know how
   }
 }